 Undergraduate Plan of Study

 The Department of Religion's curriculum is designed to engage students in critical, comparative, and interdisciplinary exploration of religious life.
-The faculty's research and teaching build upon the shared understandings that religion continues to be a central and influential component of human life, society, and politics—and that, furthermore, religious transmission and authority are constantly being shaped in dynamic interactions with other religious traditions, societies, and cultures.
-Courses and seminars in religion teach students how to analyze and investigate religious texts, histories, beliefs, bodies, and communities using a variety of disciplinary and methodological approaches.
+Our faculty's research and teaching build upon the shared understandings that religion continues to be a central and influential component of human life, society, and politics—and that, furthermore, religious transmission and authority are constantly being shaped in dynamic interactions with other religious traditions, societies, and cultures.
+Our courses and seminars introduce students to the work of analyzing and investigating religious texts, histories, beliefs, bodies, and communities using a variety of disciplinary and methodological approaches.

 In addition, the University's wide offerings in the languages of various religious traditions (including Arabic, Chinese, Greek, Hebrew, Japanese, Persian, Latin, Sanskrit, and Tibetan) augment many students' abilities to conduct research in religion.
 Students likewise are actively encouraged to explore the world-renowned archival resources within Columbia's libraries (including the Rare Book and Manuscript Room, the Burke Library at Union Theological Seminary, and the C.V.
 Starr East Asian Library), and to explore and investigate the equally wide range of living religious communities represented in New York's global neighborhoods.